Kaiswim1/LaserMazeGameJava/README.md

 Maven, and related tooling

-While I’ve already worked with these technologies independently, I believe that working with the right team will elevate my skills and prepare me for long-term success in the industry.
+While I’ve already worked with these technologies independently, I believe that working with the right team will elevate my skills.